The 2017 edition of the best Game of Thrones filming destinations, with a 60-hour tour to boot, is available now!

-In the bleak and dismal break between seasons 5 and 6 of Game of Thrones, fans may have got their Westeros fix by visiting the short-lived King’s Landing, which replaced King’s Langley for just under two weeks, or even by rolling around on these 3D street art depictions of The Wall.
-However, what better way to really get into the spirit of proceedings than by visiting one of the exotic Game of Thrones destinations where filming for the program actually took place?
+We’ve been patiently waiting for Game of Thrones and what better way to really get into the spirit of proceedings than by visiting one of the exotic Game of Thrones destinations where filming for the program actually took place?
 These are permanent real-life locations where the show’s incest, pillaging, and frequent death run riot.
 Fun for all the family, indeed.

 Warning!
 The article below contains spoilers.
 GoEuro takes no responsibility (but a small amount of smug satisfaction) in ruining epic storylines.

 UK based GoT fans rejoice!
 Much of Westeros is actually located in the not-so-exotic-nor-distant land of Northern Ireland.
 Given Ireland’s average 300 rainy or cloudy days a year, many of the filming locations were used to depict Winterfell, the North, and other less sunny parts of the Seven Kingdoms.
 Winter surely is ‘coming’.